Losant/losant-mqtt-arduino/README.md

 <a name="structuredevice-connectsecure"></a>
 ### StructureDevice::connectSecure(Client& client, const char\* key, const char\* secret)
-Connects securely using TLS encryption to the Structure platform.
+Creates a TLS encrypted connection to the Structure platform.

 ```
 WiFiSSLClient client;